Bake dozens to give to family and friends

 This biscotti recipe has been in my repertoire for years… so many years, in fact, that I can’t even remember when I came up with it.
 And, though I have countless versions of this recipe, this one is my husband’s favorite.
 So I end up making it more often than any of the others.

-When it comes to the holidays, I often venture in baking dozens of these to give to family and friends – a labor of love for sure, but I think that efforts from our kitchens always make the best gifts.
+When it comes to the holidays, I often bake many batches to give to family and friends – a labor of love for sure, but I think that efforts from our kitchens always make the best gifts.

 Snappy but not rock-hard – you won’t break your teeth on these biscotti!

 The one thing I must mention, though, is that you’re not likely to break your teeth on one of these biscotti.
 They’re snappy for sure, but not rock-hard!
 I like my biscotti to be dry but delicate, and so the recipe has evolved to give me these exact results.
 A very dear friend, who now lives near Venice, calls them “biscotti for the elderly!”
 It’s a name that has stuck in my mind, and which he didn’t mean as an insult… quite the contrary.
 It just means that nibbling on them is that much more pleasurable.

 So enjoy these super-tasty morsels.
 May they find their way into your holiday gift baskets.